 The Program Executive Office, Assembled Chemical Weapons Alternatives (PEO ACWA), the U.S. Army Pueblo Chemical Depot and the surrounding communities worked together to select neutralization followed by biotreatment to destroy the chemical weapons stored at the depot.
-PEO ACWA is responsible for completing stockpile destruction operations by the Chemical Weapons Convention treaty commitment of Sept.
+PEO ACWA was responsible for completing stockpile destruction operations by the Chemical Weapons Convention treaty commitment of Sept.
 30, 2023.
 U.S. public law mandates stockpile destruction by Dec.
 31, 2023.

 Prior to destruction operations, the stockpile comprised 2,613 U.S. tons of weaponized mustard agent in three types of munitions: 105mm and 155mm projectiles and 4.2-inch mortar rounds.

-The process of neutralization followed by biotreatment at the Pueblo Chemical Agent-Destruction Pilot Plant (PCAPP) uses hot water to neutralize the chemical agent, effectively destroying the mustard agent molecules.
+The process of neutralization followed by biotreatment at the Pueblo Chemical Agent-Destruction Pilot Plant (PCAPP) used hot water to neutralize the chemical agent, effectively destroying the mustard agent molecules.
 The resulting hydrolysate is mostly water and thiodiglycol, a common industrial chemical that is readily biodegradable.
 Ordinary sewage treatment bacteria, or microbes, consume the organics in the hydrolysate.

 Step One: Removing the Energetics